leifos-gmbh/ShortLinkGenerator/README.md

 Finally, the shortlink-plugin needs to be installed by an administrator by selecting the install option for the shortlink-plugin on the "Administration->Plugins" page.

-The shortlinks can be added, edited and deletede on the configure page of the plugin.
+The shortlinks can be added, edited and deleted on the configure page of the plugin.
 The plugin does not need to be activated to work.